 And how do I know my husband is finally on board with this?
 He’s ready to call the recipe his own: “I think it would be even better with bacon.”Print

-Note: Ingredients often use affiliate links to Tropical Traditions, but obviously you should shop for the best price and try to keep your dollars local when you can.
+Note: Ingredients often use affiliate links, but obviously you should shop for the best price and try to keep your dollars local when you can.

 - Brown and drain beef.

 - Stir in pepper, onion powder, garlic, tomato sauce, and mustard.

 - Pour in water and pasta.

 - Bring to a boil and reduce heat;